carlosvega/elasticGeoIPMaps/docs/index.md

 ## Motivation

-On an offline environment, solutions such as Kibana or other cannot create the tile map owing to the lack of external internet connection.
-By using offline geo-ip databases such as those available at [ip2location](http://lite.ip2location.com/database) it is possible to create an offline solution.
+On an offline environment, solutions such as Kibana and the like cannot create the tile map owing to the lack of external internet connection.
+This offline solution makes use of an offline geo-ip databases available at [ip2location](http://lite.ip2location.com/database).
 Currently, the database in use is the smallest of its kind, [the ip-country database](http://lite.ip2location.com/database/ip-country).
 Thanks to the [choropleth maps](https://plot.ly/python/choropleth-maps/) from [plot.ly](plot.ly) we can create these maps offline.
 There is only one hack to be done.
 Read the section for more information.

 ## Pre-requirements